 Can I insert a Mini-SIM card into the slot meant for another type of SIM?

 The answer is – depends where.
 Full-size SIM is no longer in use in today’s smartphones, so you will not encounter this problem.
 When it comes to newer models such as Micro-SiM and Nano-Sim, there 3 options at your disposal.
 The easiest one, but the most time consuming is physically going to the store of a mobile service provider.
 After informing them of the model of the smartphone you’ve bought, they’ll provide a smaller SIM card.
-In most cases, it will be the size of a full-size SIM card with your PIN and PUK numbers, but will already have pre-cut shapes of the other types, requiring you to “punch” out the one you require.
-You’ll still get to keep your number, so there’s no hassle attached to it – waiting for that is the only thing you’ll have to endure.

 The lesser popular but nearly instant option is a DIY process.
 We do not recommend or condone this behavior – but it does exist.
 Remember how we’ve mentioned that the chip remains the same, it’s only the plastic around it that’s bigger.
 Well, with the help of a well-written tutorial on the Internet, a ruler, and a pair of scissors or a sharp blade, you can make your own Nano-SiM or Micro-SIM card.